dbenesh82/GxG_analyses/analyses/GxG_02_genotype_comps.md

 ![](GxG_02_genotype_comps_files/figure-gfm/unnamed-chunk-37-1.png)<!-- -->

-We should also make sure we are ignoring too much variation by just pooling the different days of the experiment according to worm developmental stage.
+We should also make sure we are not ignoring important variation by just pooling the different days of the experiment according to worm developmental stage.
 Let’s fit the same models, but allow genotype to vary by dpi instead of developmental period.
 This consumes a huge number